 Are you often confused when conversations come up about motorcycle horsepower?
-Or if you over hear someone say, “Yeah, it’s fast!
-It’s got 160 brake horsepower”.
-Or you might hear a rider make this comment, “It’s got 140 horsepower on the back wheel”!
+Or when you hear someone say, “Yeah, it’s fast!
+It’s got 160 brake horsepower!”
+Or you might hear a rider make this comment, “It’s got 140 horsepower on the back wheel!”
 And as odd as it seems, “brake” horsepower has nothing to do with braking!

 Here’s the scoop on motorcycle horsepower basics.